 Read on to discover if it’s the right password manager for you.

 True Key is all about basic password security, and I’ll list its few features in the following four sections.
 In each subsection, I’ll explore what the app offers and then share my personal take.

 Where is the best place for your passwords?
 Well, it’s not in your head, on a piece of paper, or even in a spreadsheet.
 A password manager will store them securely on the cloud and sync them to every device you use so they are always available.
 It will even fill them in for you.

 Storing all your passwords on the cloud may raise some red flags.
 Isn’t that like putting all your eggs in one basket?
 If your True Key account was hacked they’d get access to all your other accounts.
 That’s a valid concern, but I believe that by using reasonable security measures, password managers are the safest places to store sensitive information.

-Besides protecting your login details with a master password (which McAfee don’t keep a record of), True Key can confirm your identity using a number of other factors before it gives you access:
+Besides protecting your login details with a master password (which McAfee doesn’t keep a record of), True Key can confirm your identity using a number of other factors before it gives you access:

 - Face recognition,

 - Second device,

 - Email confirmation,